glygener/glygen-array-backend/README.md

 ## Warning

 Please note everything developed in this repo is meant to be for development or test environments, to quickly get a system up and running with the latest edge code.
-Thus it is an unstable environment and it should be expected to be unstable.

 ### In case of emergency